 5. Meet Lu at Homosassa Springs

 Lastly, you should make a stop at Ellie Schiller Homosassa Springs Wildlife State Park, located less than 15 minutes from Crystal River.
 Originally opened as a kind of zoo in the early 1900s, today the park is run by the state of Florida.

-One odd animal you'll still find here is Lu the hippo.
-Hippos are certainly not indigenous to Florida, but when the state took over the park the locals petitioned for Lu the hippo to be able to stay since he'd been a staple at the park for so long.
+One odd non-native animal you'll still find here is Lu the hippo.
+Hippos are certainly not indigenous to Florida, but when the state took over the park, the locals petitioned for Lu the hippo to be able to stay since he'd been a staple at the park for so long.

 Where to stay in Crystal River

-For my stay in Crystal River, I stayed at The Plantation on Crystal River, a lovely historic hotel that resembles (you guessed it) an old antebellum plantation.
+For my stay in Crystal River, I stayed at The Plantation on Crystal River, a lovely historic hotel that was built in the 1960s (so no, it was never an actual plantation).
 The rooms are large and comfortable, and the pool is the perfect spot to relax after a day of sightseeing.

 The Plantation also has an on-site restaurant and offers its own dive shop and manatee tours, meaning you don't have to go far at all if you want to book a tour or rent a boat for the day.